-Art is free energy that heals our mind.
-It does this by letting go of our preconceived notions in order to experience the perceptions of possibility, rather than being stuck in any narrow opinions.
+Art is free energy that heals our minds.
+It does this by letting go of our preconceived notions to experience the perceptions of possibility, rather than being stuck in any narrow opinions.
 Mindfully drawing helps to identify our unconscious patterns.
-Constant observation and spontaneous creativity gives us the opportunity to connect deeply with our true selves, and helps to improve our creativity and quality of meditation.
+Constant observation and spontaneous creativity leads us to connect deeply with our true selves and helps to improve our creativity and quality of meditation.
 It allows us to engage in our emotional blocks and traumas, and release them freely without associating with them directly but through the medium of art.

 Steps to Practice:

 Step 1: Begin with a sheet of white paper, along with your art materials.
 Relax the body and mind.